 - § 7240.
 Appealable orders and refusals to make orders - § 7241.
 Stay on appeal - § 7242.
-Effect of reversal of order appointing personal representative
+Protection of person dealing with personal representative whose appointment is reversed

 Article 4.
-Transactions Affecting Property
+Orders and Transactions Affecting Property

 - § 7260.
 "Transaction" defined - § 7261.
 Execution of instruments authorized or directed by court order - § 7262.
 Recordation of order affecting real property - § 7263.
-Effect of transfer or conveyance of property pursuant to court order
+Transfer or conveyance of property pursuant to court order